 A chainsaw clutch uses centrifugal force to turn the chain.
 The outward pressure forces the clutch and chain to spin.
+Sometimes you may encounter problems when the chainsaw blade not turning or not being able to stop the chain from turning.
 If the chain continues to turn even when it's not throttled, put on the safety brake and correct the problem.
-This poses an extremely hazardous situation for the cutter should he fall or drop the chainsaw.
+This poses an extremely hazardous situation for the cutter should they fall or drop the chainsaw.

 Engaging the Clutch

 Most chainsaws idle at around 2,800 to 3,200 revolutions per minute, or RPMs.
 At this speed, the crankshaft continues to spin, but the clutch doesn't.
 When the trigger is pressed and the engine speeds up, the force pushes outward on the clutch.
 A drive on the clutch hooks onto the drive sprocket and starts turning the chain.
 When the trigger is released, the chainsaw drops back to idle speed.
-As the chainsaw idles, the crankshaft is no longer spinning fast enough to turn the chain, and the chain comes to a stop.
+As the chainsaw idles, the crankshaft is no longer spinning fast enough to turn the chain, and you should see that the chainsaw chain is not moving.

 Carburetor Adjusting Screws

 The carburetor inside most chainsaws regulates the three different engine speeds.
-The speeds are controlled through the amount of gas flowing in at that given speed.
+The speeds are controlled by the amount of gas flowing in at that given speed.
 Three screws on the carburetor wall open or close vents inside the carburetor.
 This, in effect, increases or decreases the amount of gas available for combustion at the given speed.
-When the chain spins while idling, the engine is idling too high --- getting too much gas at idle speed --- for the chain to come to a stop.
+When the chain spins while idling, the engine is idling too high—getting too much gas at idle speed—for the chain to come to a stop.